stephanie-K/practitioner-stories/_docs/Skills-and-learning/general.md

 > Select one of the clusters of insights to see the quotes supporting it.
 Select it again to hide the quotes.

  <details>
- <summary>being able to apply learning the learning is important</summary>
+ <summary>Being able to apply learning the learning is important</summary>
  <ul>
     <li>The next step is now to leverage that network internally as well as leverage the network nationally to try to get more people involved in those projects and to use those skills because it is all good training but if they are not gonna use it, we don’t need to bother.
 Because the worry is, we train a lot of people, but then the people just go back and have to go on with their day job and not been able to really use it enough</li>
     <li>I think there is always a risk that we can spend too much time doing things like formal training, without thinking how we are going to use that formal training or what that formal training changes in our approach</li>